Prende

-Thought to have been worshiped by the Illyrians in antiquity, Prende is identified with the cult of Venus and she was worshipped in northern Albania, especially by the Albanian women, until recent times.
-Originally a pre-Christian deity, she was called "Saint Veneranda" (Shënepremte), identified by the Catholic Church as Saint Anne, mother of Virgin Mary.
+In Christian times she was called ShënePremte or Shën Prende ("Saint Veneranda"), identified by the Catholic Church as Saint Anne, mother of Virgin Mary.
 She was so popular in Albania that over one in eight of the Catholic churches existing in the late 16th and the early 17th centuries were named after her.
 Many other historical Catholic and Orthodox churches were dedicated to her in the 18th and 19th centuries.